Dev1lroot/Nim_TheElderScrolls_Registry_Fixer/README.md

 # Nim-CLI-TESRegistryFixer
-Skyrim | Skyrim SE | Oblivion - Registry Fixer Implemented in CLI by Nim
+Skyrim | Skyrim SE | Oblivion - Registry Fixer Implemented in CLI and GUI by Nim